 Optional student health and accident insurance is available to all full-time students paying full fees.
 It may regularly be purchased only at the beginning of the fall semester, except in the case of new and transfer students.
 Contact the student affairs office for details on coverage and fees.
 International students are required to have adequate health insurance coverage.
-If proof of such coverage cannot be provided, students will automatically be charged for the University-approved plan for \$350 per semester.
+If proof of such coverage cannot be provided, students will automatically be charged for the University-approved plan for \$394 for fall semester and \$551 for spring/summer semester.

-&lt;sup>1Fees are subject to change as approved by the USC Board of Trustees.
+1Fees are subject to change as approved by the USC Board of Trustees.
 Additional fees may be required in specific majors.